Vamshi-27/Story_Generator/README.md

 # AI Story Generator

 ## Overview
 The **AI Story Generator** is a deep learning-based project that generates creative stories based on writing prompts.
-This project leverages NLP techniques and deep learning models to generate coherent and engaging narratives.
+This project leverages NLP techniques and a custom **CNN-LSTM** deep learning model to generate coherent and engaging narratives.

 ## Features
 - **Preprocessing:** Cleans and tokenizes input data from a dataset.
-- **Training:** Uses a neural network model to learn from story prompts.
+- **Training:** Uses a **CNN-LSTM** neural network model to learn from story prompts.
 - **Generation:** Produces unique and engaging stories based on input prompts.
-- **Evaluation:** Assesses the model's performance on test data.
+- **Evaluation:** Assesses the model's performance using metrics like accuracy and F1-score.
-- **Deployment:** Provides a simple web UI using Streamlit for easy interaction.
+- **Deployment:** Provides a simple web UI using **Streamlit** for easy interaction.

 ## Dataset
-The project uses a dataset of writing prompts stored in `data/writing_prompts.csv`.
-This dataset consists of a collection of creative prompts that the model learns from to generate new stories.
-The preprocessing script cleans and tokenizes the text to prepare it for training.
-You can add more prompts to enhance the model's learning capabilities.
+The project uses the **WritingPrompts dataset**, stored in `data/writingPrompts/`.
+The dataset consists of writing prompts and their corresponding stories.
+The preprocessing script converts the dataset into CSV format, which is then used for model training.
+You can enhance the model's performance by adding more prompts.

 ## File Structure
 ```
-📁 ai-story-generator
+📁 Story_Generator
 │── 📁 data
+│   └── 📁 writingPrompts  # Raw dataset files
+│   └── 📁 csv
+│       ├── train.csv  # Training data
+│       ├── valid.csv  # Validation data
-│   ├── writing_prompts.csv  # Dataset of writing prompts
+│       ├── test.csv  # Test data
 │── 📁 models
-│   ├── story_generator_model.h5  # Trained model
+│   ├── story_generator.h5  # Trained model
+│   ├── tokenizer.pkl  # Tokenizer for text processing
 │── 📁 src
-│   ├── preprocess.py  # Data preprocessing script
+│   ├── preprocess.py  # Convert dataset to CSV format
-│   ├── train.py  # Model training script
+│   ├── train.py  # Train the CNN-LSTM model
+│   ├── build_model.py  # Defines the CNN-LSTM architecture
-│   ├── generate.py  # Text generation script
+│   ├── generate.py  # Story generation script
 │   ├── evaluate.py  # Model evaluation script
 │── 📁 deployment
-│   ├── app.py  # Streamlit deployment script
+│   ├── app.py  # Streamlit web UI for text generation
 │── requirements.txt  # List of dependencies
 │── README.md  # Project documentation
 ```